 The impact of diet on inflammatory bowel disease.
 Click to enlarge.
 Image source.

 Specific Carbohydrate Diet

 The Specific Carbohydrate Diet (SCD) has long been reported to relieve symptoms of ulcerative colitis.

 It limits complex carbohydrates and eliminates refined sugar and lactose.
 It’s believed that these foods travel to the bowel undigested, where they alter gut bacteria and cause discomfort (2).

 Foods permitted on the diet include most fruits and vegetables (except canned produce and starchy vegetables), meats, certain legumes, honey and lactose-free dairy products.

 GAPS Diet, IBD Anti-Inflammatory Diet and Paleo Diet

 The GAPS (Gut and Psychology Syndrome) Diet, the IBD Anti-Inflammatory Diet (IBD-AID), and the Paleo Diet are all similar in that they exclude most grains.
 The Paleo Diet eliminates all dairy products, too (14).

 The IBD-AID includes prebiotic and probiotic foods and a specific ratio of healthy fats.
 It also permits oats.

-Small studies have shown the SCD and the IBD-AID to improve IBD symptoms.
-Larger, well-designed studies are needed to better determine if there is a role for these diets in IBD treatment (14, 15, 16).
+Small studies have shown the IBD-AID (and SCD mentioned above) to improve IBD symptoms.
+Larger, more well-designed studies are needed to better determine if there is a role for these diets in IBD treatment (14, 15, 16).